Nowadays, Carnaval Tenerife Murgas such as the Bambones are the back bone of Carnival celebrations in Santa Cruz of the biggest Canary Island.

 Depicted is another Bambon Murga with glasses.
 Mind there are at least 50 participants and each has its own personality.

 Why are Carnaval Tenerife Murgas similar to cabaret?

-According to the London cabaret guide a good presentation of this type isn’t just titillating.
+A good presentation of this type isn’t just titillating according to the London cabaret beginners guide.
 It is transgressive, upending everyday ideas about art, politics and sex, provoking as well as pleasing.
 Social criticism hardly knows bounderies.

 Indeed, this is the case with carnival Tenerife and its Murgas but, it's not outright offensive or vulgar.
 Also, Gods or prophets are not criticized.
 Murgas deal with issues by their own door steps which means their capital Santa Cruz or its island.

 Again one more video topic of the Bambones

 It's all about the petrol Rafineria Santa Cruz and the title is: 'There are love affairs that kill' (Hay amores que matan)

 Their display is very intelligent, very natural and is therefor outstanding.
 The choreograpy of movement and singing is artistic without stiff or artificial acting or pathos.
 Needless to say, the best may render the public euphoric.
 Quite an achievement for Carnaval Tenerife murgas with a huge hall of the Recinto Ferial Congress Center where they perform...